Exact equilibrium properties of square-well and square-shoulder disks in single-file confinement: Results

 \subsubsection{Total RDF}

-The RDF is one of the most important structural quantities of any system, since it measures how local density varies with distance from a reference particle with respect to the density of the ideal gas.
+The RDF is one of the most important structural quantities in any system, as it measures how the local density around a reference particle varies with distance.

 In Fig.~\ref{fig:gxSW}, the total RDF for the SW potential is illustrated across varying densities and temperatures.
 Notably, at lower densities, temperature emerges as a key factor influencing the amplitude of the oscillations.
 However, this dependency diminishes substantially at higher densities, where the RDF undergoes minimal alteration with temperature variations, resembling closely the RDF of the HD fluid at equivalent density.
-The positions of the minima and maxima are notably influenced by density but exhibit minimal sensitivity to temperature changes.
+The positions of the minima and maxima are particularly influenced by density but exhibit minimal sensitivity to temperature changes.
 Specifically, our observations indicate that the first peak occurs around $x=1$ at $\lambda=0.6$ and $\lambda=1.0$, while a local maximum emerges near $x=a(\epsilon)=0.6$ at $\lambda=1.1$.
 Notably, this local maximum becomes the absolute maximum at $\lambda=1.2$.

 For the SS potential, the RDF is presented in Fig.~\ref{fig:gxSS}, with the same densities and temperatures as depicted in Fig.~\ref{fig:gxSW}.
-Due to the repulsive nature of the potential, temperature plays a larger role in the position of the peaks than in the SW case, especially at low densities, where the first peak shifts from $x=r_0=1.2$ to $x=1.0$ with increasing temperature.
+Due to the repulsive nature of the potential, temperature plays a larger role in the position of the peaks than in the SW case, especially at low densities ($\lambda=0.6$), where the first peak shifts from $x=r_0=1.2$ to $x=1.0$ with increasing temperature.
 At higher densities, lower temperatures result in a significantly less ordered structure.
+For $\lambda=1.0$ and $T^*=5.0$, the peak of $g(x)$ is located at $x \approx 1$.
+However, at lower temperatures ($T^*=1.0$ and $T^*=0.3$), a secondary peak appears near $x = a(\epsilon) \approx 0.6$.
+When the density is increased to $\lambda=1.1$, the peak at $x \approx a(\epsilon)$ becomes more prominent, while the peak at $x \approx 1$ becomes secondary and then disappears at $\lambda=1.2$, except if $T^*=0.3$.
+This phenomenology is consistent with the observation that, as density increases, the structural properties of the SW and SS fluids progressively resemble those of the HD fluid.
+This tendency is more pronounced at higher temperatures.